 There are many variables that can impact the amount of public trash picked up by the River Authority along the Mission Reach following rain events.
 Clearly, one such variable is annual rainfall amounts.
 Given that this metric is based on the amount of public trashed washed into the Mission Reach during rain events, years that have more rainfall may be assumed to have more public trash washed into the park.
-Per National Weather Service rainfall data, a total of 24.27 inches of rain fell in San Antonio during Fiscal Year 2020-21 (July 2020-June 2021).
-This compares to the rainfall totals for the previous four fiscal years of 33.18 (2016-17), 29.72 (2017-18), 48.33 (2018-19), and 28.04 (2019-20).
-This 4-year average is 34.82.
-In this past year, the data appears to show a correlation between the amount of public trash washed into the Mission Reach during rain events and the annual rainfall totals as there was less rain over the last 12-months than the previous fiscal year, and there was less public trash to pick up.
+Per National Weather Service rainfall data, a total of 22.1 inches of rain fell in San Antonio during Fiscal Year 2021-22 (July 2020-June 2021).
+This compares to the rainfall totals for the previous five fiscal years of 33.18 (2016-17), 29.72 (2017-18), 48.33 (2018-19), 28.04 (2019-20), and 24.27 (2020-21).
+This 5-year average is 32.71.
+The data appears to show a correlation between the amount of public trash washed into the Mission Reach during rain events and the annual rainfall totals as there was less rain over the last 12-months than the previous fiscal year, and there was less public trash to pick up.

 Other human variables, such as public behavior and attitudes toward trash, are assumed to also be a factor in the amount of public trash washed into the Mission Reach during rain events.